home shows works texts misc catalog

 Not Without Design

-Doug Morton Ken Lochhead Art McKay Ron Bloore Comments
+Morton Lochhead McKay Bloore Comments

-TED GODWIN:
+TED GODWIN

 TG: Part of me never left Regina.
 It's like coming back to warm memories, walking through the room and seeing some of the early Bloores that we painted together, together because we shared a studio.
 I swear to God he would make white paintings because he looked at my colour paintings.
 And I would look at his white paintings, and they were so goddamn austere that I made my colour paintings in response.
-So in a way we gave our paintings to each other.
-1
+So in a way we gave our paintings to each other. *

 BORDER CROSSINGS: Bloore has a reputation for being an incredibly difficult man.
 What was he like when you were sharing a studio and making paintings together?